liamjbennett/blog/content/posts/2015-09-11-windows-talk.md

 I gave another talk this week to the folks over at [Ve Interactive](http://www.veinteractive.com/).

-It's been a while since I last did a talk and I enjoyed it alot.
+It's been a while since I last did a talk and I enjoyed it a lot.
 Lots of interesting discussions and questions.

 **Slides**:
 <script async class="speakerdeck-embed" data-id="e217d8c4fc5642998914b4d0f2a9792f" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>